 This sauce is excellent!
 I had to use low fat Greek yogurt because I am allergic to coconut and almonds, so my alternatives for yogurt are limited and I can't eat tofu.
 I added a handful of cilantro as well and I used it on your black bean and corn fajita recipe (had that over brown rice sautéed with garlic and cilantro!).
 Both are delicious and thank you for sharing!

 Hello, Lane!
-Love that you paired this sauce with fajitas.
+Wow, I love that you paired this sauce with fajitas.
 Thanks for giving the recipes a try and sharing your kind feedback!

 Lionfish Lair says